JamesSullivan1/JamesSullivan1.github.io/_posts/2014-08-08-executable---readable.md

     return 0;

 Note that we want to check the value of `orig_eax` at each system call.
 This is because we stop execution as soon as the system call is entered with SIGINT, and at this point the register `orig_eax` contains the value of eax before the system call was made- which is the code for the system call.

 Now that the ELF header is loaded, we need to search for it.
 However, the ELF spec does not require that the ELF header is loaded at some constant address, and in fact a non-standard program could load it at any page-aligned address.
 A typical range of values on an x86 architecture are [0x08048000, 0x08080000] and on x86_64, [0x400000, 0x8000000] (and these values are not chosen at random, but are attributable to the way that linux creates a process address space).

-Despite a fairly large search space, this is not a difficult task, for two reasons.
+Despite a large search space, this is not a difficult task, for two reasons.

 1. The ELF header must be page aligned, and
 2. The ELF header _always_ starts with '.ELF'.

-The constant '.ELF' (alternatively, \x7f\x45\x4c\x46) is what is called the magic field, and it is essentially an unambiguous way of marking an address as the start of an ELF header.
+The constant '\x7fELF' (alternatively, \x7f\x45\x4c\x46) is what is called the magic field, and it is essentially an unambiguous way of marking an address as the start of an ELF header.

 Of course, it's entirely possible that by some chance, we have multiple points in memory where the string '\x7f\x45\x4c\x46' occurs, and so it is best to list all of the possible addresses and then individually determine which is the actual ELF header.

+Once we've enumerated all of the possible header locations, it's a fairly simple matter of doing some sanity checks on the supposed header's fields to make sure that we've actually hit an ELF header.
+The following is the ELF header format (from `man elf`):

+    #define EI_NIDENT 16

+    typedef struct {
+        unsigned char e_ident[EI_NIDENT]; /* \x7fELF, bits, OS, etc. */
+        uint16_t      e_type;    /* Executable/Reloadable/Core/Dyn */
+        uint16_t      e_machine; /* EM_386, for example */
+        uint32_t      e_version; /* CURRENT or INVALID */
+        ElfN_Addr     e_entry;   /* Virtual Entry Point to executable */
+        ElfN_Off      e_phoff;   /* Program Header Table offset */
+        ElfN_Off      e_shoff;   /* Section header Table offset */
+        uint32_t      e_flags;   /* Not currently used or checked */
+        uint16_t      e_ehsize;  /* Header size */
+        uint16_t      e_phentsize; /* Size of a program header entry */
+        uint16_t      e_phnum;     /* Number of program headers */
+        uint16_t      e_shentsize; /* Size of a section header entry */
+        uint16_t      e_shnum;     /* Number of section headers */
+        uint16_t      e_shstrndx; /* Index of the shdr string table */
+    } ElfN_Ehdr;

+If the bytes following our possible header match the format of this data structure, we have a high degree of certainty that we have indeed found the ELF header.

+Once we have the header itself, we have the virtual addresses of the data and text sections.
+From this we can extract a minimally functional ELF by extracting the bytes of these sections and writing them to disk in the correct format and at the correct offset.
+Conveniently, the virtual address of an ELF in memory generally has a 1-1 mapping of its file location (though not always) from the header's base address, so this is not a difficult task.

+After some slicing and dicing of the data, we're done.
+We can write the new ELF to file and we will have a working copy of the original ELF, which we have full ownership over.
+And there we have it- executable implies readable.

+It's interesting to note that this permission relationship is only possible because of the nature of readability.
+To read a file simply means to extract information from it; the semantics of the file itself are completely irrelevant if the data within can be read.
+Creating a deep copy of the file grants the same access to the data, and so it suffices to break the permission's guards.
+However, executability can rely on the file's semantics- its owner, or its group, for example.
+A mere copy of an executable will not share these properties.
+Executable permissions are, perhaps, a stricter guarantee than readable permissions, since it is environment-dependent.

+The metalesson here is to carefully consider the adversarial model in your system.
+Assume that any data that you make available to the user, readable or not, could be compromised under the correct settings.
+The UNIX permission system is powerful.

+At a foundational level, this is a prime example of policy composition.
+The policies granted to the user are not sufficiently independent of each other to guarantee that their semantics are reliable under all combinations.
+In other words, the policies of readable and executable access are in conflict- they cannot reliably compose.
+This is a fundamental problem in security, and understanding the conditions where this can occur is essential to craft more secure systems.

+-James